SalemH-glitch/pharmacy-dilution-calculator/README.md

 | Testing | Jest 29 + ts-jest |
 | Frontend | Vanilla JS + modern CSS (no framework) |

-> **Why no ORM or SQL database?** The project intentionally uses a plain JSON store to eliminate native-compilation dependencies (e.g., `better-sqlite3` requires C++ build tools).
+> **Why no ORM or SQL database?** The project intentionally uses a plain JSON store to eliminate native-compilation dependencies (e.g., `better-sqlite3` which requires C++ build tools).
 This means `npm install` works immediately on any system without additional setup.

 ---